gigwell/elastica/README.md

 ### Requests

 Elastica uses a chained interface to simplify the creation of requests.
 Every function call returns a new request object.
 These objects are immutable, and can be saved and reused for convienience.
+Subsequent method calls will not change their state.

 <a name="search" />
 #### Search